sassoftware/saspy/saspy/doc/source/install.rst

     default encodings for running SAS in Unicode, on Unix, and on Windows, respectively.
 Those map to Python encoding values: utf8, latin1, and windows-1252, respectively.

+autoexec -
+    This is a string of SAS code that will be submitted upon establishing a connection.
+    You can use this to preassign libraries you always want available, or whatever you want.

 .. code-block:: ipython3